Disentangling Tabular Data Towards Better One-Class Anomaly Detection: Experiments

 \subsection{Baseline Methods}

-We compare our method with eleven outstanding tabular anomaly detection methods.
+Our method is compared with eleven outstanding tabular anomaly detection methods.
 IForest~\cite{liu2008isolation}, LOF~\cite{breunig2000lof}, OCSVM~\cite{scholkopf1999support}, and ECOD~\cite{li2022ecod} represent classical non-deep methods.
 The competing deep methods include DAGMM~\cite{zong2018deep}, DeepSVDD~\cite{ruff2018deep}, GOAD~\cite{bergman2020classification}, NeuTraLAD~\cite{qiu2021neural}, ICL~\cite{shenkar2022anomaly}, SLAD~\cite{xu2023fascinating}, and MCM~\cite{yin2024mcm}.
 It is noted that the results of IForest, LOF, OCSVM, ECOD, and DAGMM are obtained from MCM.
 We implement DeepSVDD, GOAD, NeuTraLAD, ICL, and SLAD by using DeepOD~\cite{xu2023deep}, an open-source Python library for deep learning-based anomaly detection.
-The implementation of MCM is based on their official open-source code.
+The implementation of MCM is based on their official open-source code, and original results reported in their paper are presented in Supplementary E.